 Happy Daze was originally built by Stacker Johnston in January 1958 as a private recreational hut.
-The area the hut inhabits was known as Maori Flat due to the former presence of a pa site there.
-The land was purchased by the crown in the 1960’s and the hut has not received regular maintenance until recently.
+The area the hut inhabits was known as Māori Flat due to the former presence of a pā site there.
+The land was purchased by the crown in the 1960s.

-Access through public land is available by walking downstream from Makaretu or Awatere Huts.
-An access track leaves the river at the junction of the North and South Makaretu Rivers, climbing steeply before sidling though to Happy Daze Hut.
+The hut can also be accessed via the Makaretu River from Kashmir Roadend or Makaretu Road.
+Access across public land is available by walking downstream from Makaretu or Awatere Huts.
+An access track leaves the river at the junction of the North and South Makaretu Rivers, climbing steeply before sidling through to Happy Daze Hut.

 NZTopo50 map sheet: BL36